If you’re in the market for a new computer for college, choosing between a gaming laptop or a desktop can be challenging.

 However, they have some unique advantages, especially for college students.

-Gaming laptops can be used for both work and leisure as they have the power to complete everyday tasks and run high-end games.
+You can use gaming laptops for both work and everyday use as they have the power to complete everyday tasks and run high-end games.

 They can also be taken wherever needed.
 This is especially helpful for students who might use their laptops in different areas of their campus or while commuting.